About API Gateway

 # Routes

-Like Express.js, Moleculer Moleculer groups request processors (Middlewares) into different Routes.
+Like Express.js (opens new window), Moleculer Moleculer groups request processors (Middlewares) into different Routes.
 Each Route can have one or more Middlewares, which are executed when the Route is matched.
 Routes are matched in the order they are added to the API Gateway.
 When a request arrives the API Gateway will step through each Route, and examines whether the Route handles the request.
 If the Route handles the request, the API Gateway does not call the next Route.
 The following code is an example of a basic Route:

 // Create then add a Route to API Gateway